apache/druid/docs/content/Configuration.md

 ### JDBC connection

-These properties specify the jdbc connection and other configuration around the “segments table” database.
+These properties specify the jdbc connection and other configuration around the "segments table" database.
 The only processes that connect to the DB with these properties are the [Master](Master.html) and [Indexing service](Indexing-service.html).
 This is tested on MySQL.

 |Property|Description|Default|
 |--------|-----------|-------|